aszx87410/huli-blog/source/_posts/en/what-i-learned-from-dicectf-2022.md

 After seeing this, I went to Google: `non-standard css properties`, and found this: [Non-standard and Obsolete CSS Properties](https://gist.github.com/ryboe/bb95223148e486acbe7a), and actually tried several properties in it, but they were not helpful.

 At this point, I suddenly became curious about which CSS properties Chrome actually supports, so I went directly to the source code to see it and found this: https://chromium.googlesource.com/chromium/blink/+/refs/heads/main/Source/core/css/CSSProperties.in

-I will now translate the Markdown content you provided:

----

 I looked through the CSS properties one by one, and found `-webkit-user-modify`, which led me to MDN: https://developer.mozilla.org/en-US/docs/Web/CSS/user-modify